irreverentbits/IBSimpleLayout/README.md

 It was created partially as an exercise in designing an API using Swift features and partially out of a conviction that Auto Layout could be distilled into an even simpler API than those provided by most popular frameworks (in late 2016, early 2017), including Apple's.

-The result happens to be a good example of a command driven API.

 ## Requirements and Goals

 In terms of the framework and API, the goals of IBSimpleLayout were to create a framework that: